LiterallyTheOne/LiterallyTheOne.github.io/note.md

 ## TODO

 * 🎇Change `favicon.ico` to something better
-* 🌠Search if my avatar should be on `webp` as well
 * 🌄 Make a shortcode for images
 * 🪾Should I make a submodule for the posts as well?
 * 🔗put the source code in frontmatter